Detroit Pistons: 2011–2015: New ownership; more struggling

-Andre Drummond was selected by the Pistons with the ninth overall pick in 2012 NBA draft.
+Andre Drummond was selected by the Pistons with the ninth overall pick in the 2012 NBA draft.

 On April 7, 2011, Karen Davidson, the widow of the late Bill Davidson, reached a long-awaited agreement to sell the franchise to billionaire Tom Gores, which was approved by the NBA Board of Governors in May.
-The deal also included The Palace of Auburn Hills and DTE Energy Music Theatre.
+The deal also included the Palace of Auburn Hills and DTE Energy Music Theatre.
 According to Crain's Detroit Business, the final sale price was $325 million, far lower than expected.
 In the 2011 NBA draft, the Pistons selected Brandon Knight, Kyle Singler and Vernon Macklin.

 Prior to the start of the 2011–12 season, the Pistons made several leadership changes, including appointing Dennis Mannion as president of the franchise and Palace Sports & Entertainment.
 The team decided to hire Lawrence Frank as the head coach.
 The 2011–12 season was an improvement from previous years for the Pistons, although they still posted a losing record.
 While they started the season 4–20, they won half their remaining games to finish a lockout-shortened season with a record of 25–41.
 The team continued to build its young core with the drafting of the talented center Andre Drummond.

 Following the 2012–13 season, Frank was fired as head coach on April 18, 2013, after two losing seasons, and on June 10, 2013, the Pistons hired former player and coach Maurice Cheeks.
 His tenure lasted for just a bit more than half a season, as he was replaced by interim coach John Loyer.
 In April, the Pistons announced that Joe Dumars would step down as president of basketball operations but remain as an advisor to the organization and its ownership team.
 On May 14, 2014, Stan Van Gundy was hired.
 Van Gundy signed a 5-year, $35 million contract to become the head coach and president of basketball operations for the team.

 After starting the 2014–15 season with a 5–23 record, the Pistons waived Josh Smith, who was acquired in the summer of 2013.
 The team went on a lengthy winning streak, but finished the season with a record of only 32–50 after Brandon Jennings' Achilles injury.